GeorgeGkas/Pomodoro.js/README.md

     'secondsOutput': '#seconds'
 });
 ```
 You can fill only some of the above values.
-So if you want to show only minutes you do the follwoing:
+So if you want to show only minutes you do the following:
 ```javascript
 var Pclock = new PomodoroClock({
     'minutesOutput': '.minutes'